Content | June 1, 2018

 Whilst creating great content is an integral part of digital marketing, it means nothing if you don’t have a strong outreach strategy.
 There’s nothing more frustrating than a piece of high-quality content that doesn’t meet its potential because of poor outreach.
 By incorporating outreach into your strategy, you can get your content in front of larger and more appropriate audiences.

 Outreach marketing is the cornerstone of an effective digital strategy.
 You’re more likely to get links to your website and brand mentions from other reputable sites, which will also help your SEO efforts.
 Plus, it helps your company gain increased exposure whilst establishing a sense of trustworthiness with potential customers.
+Digital PR is more than just press releases.

 Under the influence

 When it comes to understanding why influencers are so effective, the clue is in the name.
 Influencers often have a loyal following that they take the time to interact with.
 It takes time to build a reputation as an influencer, and the relationship that influencers have with their followers shouldn’t be underestimated.
 In fact, according to recent research, influencer marketing delivers 11x higher ROI than traditional forms of digital marketing.
-As such, collaborating with an influencer seems like a no-brainer.
+(Traditional vs digital PR) As such, collaborating with an influencer seems like a no-brainer.

 However, when it comes to influencer marketing, it’s important that you don’t just go to the person with the biggest follower count, but rather focus your attention on somebody that shares similar values to you.